Alexander Nevsky Cathedral, Paris: Exterior

 The exterior of the church is a good example, of what its builder, the Russian diplomat to France Joseph Valliliev, called "Byzantine Muscovite".
-It used the Byzantine form of Greek cross and a semi-circular fronton with a mosaic image of Christ giving a blessing.
+It used the Byzantine form of Greek cross and a semi-circular pediment with a mosaic image of Christ giving a blessing.
 The distinctly Russian element was the group of five bell towers which symbolised Christ and the four evangelists.
 The towers are topped with gilded bulblike domes, which symbolise the flames of candles carried by the worshippers, which lift their prayers to heaven.
-The central tower is topped by a Russian Orthodox cross and has three traverses which symbolize Christ and the four evangelists.
+The central tower is topped by a Russian Orthodox cross.

-The church is supported by a crypt, known as the "Lower Church". dedicated to the Holy Trinity, In 1963 the crypt became the official place of worship of the Russian Orthodox Church in France.
+The church has a crypt, known as the "Lower Church". dedicated to the Holy Trinity, In 1963 the crypt became the official place of worship of the Russian Orthodox Church in France.

 Interior - the Iconostasis

-The plan of the interior is inspired by that of the Hagia Sophia basilica in Istanbul It is highly decorated with paintings, gilding and polychrome deocoration illustrating the history and doctrines of the church.
-The Iconostasis is a highly decorated barrier, which separates the "Saint of Saints" section, used only by the clergy, from the worshippers in the nave.
-The iconostasis has three portals; the Sacred Portal or Royal.
-Portal in the center, used only by the clergy; and north and south portals, used by reserved to lesser clerics and religious officials.
+The plan of the interior is inspired by that of the Hagia Sophia basilica in Constantinople.
+It is highly decorated with paintings, gilding and polychrome deocoration illustrating the history and doctrines of the church.
+The Iconostasis is a highly decorated screen, which separates the altar area, used only by the clergy, from the worshippers in the nave.
+The iconostasis has three portals: the Sacred Portal or Royal Portal in the center, used only by the clergy; and north and south portals, used by lesser clerics and religious officials.